- Master of Social Work, Health Specialization - Loyola University, Chicago, IL

 - Bachelor of Arts, Social Work - Carthage College, Kenosha, WI

 During her undergraduate years, Hermann facilitated group counseling sessions at a local community center for individuals coping with mental illness or in need of support.
 She also worked with a sexual abuse center, receiving training in crisis intervention and facilitating prevention programs.
-From 2012 to 2013, during her Master’s training, Hermann worked with a long-term care center in Chicago, performing clinical assessments, facilitating individual and group therapy sessions, and creating a wellness therapy group.
+From 2012 to 2013, during her master’s training, Hermann worked with a long-term care center in Chicago, performing clinical assessments, facilitating individual and group therapy sessions, and creating a wellness therapy group.

-Hermann joined CTCA in 2013.
+Hermann, a certified sex therapist by the American Association of Sexuality Educators, Counselors and Therapists, joined CTCA in 2013.
 As a Survivorship Clinical Social Worker, she provides counseling, facilitates individual and family therapy, performs clinical assessments and recommends interventions.
 She also provides education on the long-term effects of cancer treatment.
 In addition, Hermann counsels individuals and couples on intimacy and sexuality during and after cancer treatment, with a goal of enabling couples to protect and reclaim their relationship.
 “Using solution-focused techniques, I help patients recognize barriers to their goals and find ways to overcome them one step at a time,” says Hermann.

 Outside of CTCA, Hermann enjoys spending time with her children and many animals, hiking, knitting and jogging.

 Patient ratings and comments